 Serious disorders like PTSD, depression, personality disorders or anxiety combined with substance abuse can make for a strenuous climb to recovery.
 Whether an individual is seeking outpatient, inpatient, short or long-term care, the ultimate goal is creating the most effective program for him or her.

-The Evolutions Treatment Center is a Florida-based luxury addiction rehab center with personalized and adaptable programs for optimal patient care.
+The Evolutions Treatment Center is a Florida-based alcohol addiction and substance use disorder rehabilitation center with licensed mental health programs offering end-to-end, personalized and adaptable solutions for optimal patient care.
 In a specialized drug and alcohol treatment center, sobriety efforts revolve around a patient’s unique situation to achieve the most ideal treatment.

 When deciding on a long-term or short-term treatment plan, it’s crucial for a patient to choose an option that best fits his or her situation.
 While a short-term program can prove helpful to some, a person with a severe addiction or long-standing abuse may benefit more from a long-term program.
 For patients suffering from chronic addiction coupled with a difficult mental illness, the recovery period may be extensive and require more adaptability.

 Long-term programs are comprehensive drug and alcohol treatment plans where patients experience intense sessions for a period of three months or longer.
 Patients will receive daily care as well as access to a number of therapy sessions, treatment services, and other resources.